 Worried about someone's mental health?

 - Changes in behaviour may mean your relative is developing a mental illness.
 These changes might be sudden, or develop over time.

-- You can try and help your relative by encouraging them to get help from a doctor like a General Practitioner (GP).
+- You can try to help your relative by encouraging them to get help from a doctor like a General Practitioner (GP).

 - They may not want to see a doctor.
-You can try and ask for help yourself.
+You can try to ask for help yourself.

 - You can try to contact the GP or local mental health services.

 - It is important to look after your own mental health

 This section covers:

 - What are the signs that my relative might need help?

 - How can I encourage my relative to get help?